sandboxie-plus/sandboxie-docs/Content/StartCommandLine.md

 If the parameter _/box:SandboxName_ is omitted, default sandbox, _DefaultBox_ image, will be mounted.

-The form _/mount_protected_ mount encrypted box images with the _Box Root Protection_. _Box Root Protection_ prevents processes running outside the sandbox from accessing the root folder of the encrypted box.
+The form _/mount_protected_ mounts encrypted box images with the _Box Root Protection_. _Box Root Protection_ prevents processes running outside the sandbox from accessing the root folder of the encrypted box.

 * * *